jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 #### Kubernetes

-This follows the same principles as for the Docker, with one small change that your container within the pod much run as **privileged**.
+This follows the same principles as for the Docker, with one small change that your container within the pod must run as **privileged**.

 The devices in Kubernetes are added as host path mounts, they are not separated into separate volumes like in the Docker example.